mania7539/articles/_posts/2017-11-06-squash-multiple-git-commits-into-one.md

-## How to push the commmits from separate into one?
+## How to Push the Commmits from Separate into One?

 * Type in commands which are similar as previous one, but an additional **_git rebase -i_**